bZxNetwork/bzx.network_website/collections/_posts/2020-07-02-compensation-plan.markdown

 ## How to Participate

 We have taken a snapshot of addresses eligible for the Lender Rescue and Trader Compensation Programs.
-Only lenders that are already in the iETH pool will be eligible, and only traders that experienced downtown in February will be eligible.
+Only lenders that are already in the iETH pool will be eligible, and only traders that experienced downtime in February will be eligible.

 We will provide a simple interface to let users participate in the programs described above.
 Instructions will be released in a follow-up announcement next month.